zhongxingzhi/julia/doc/devdocs/ast.rst

 Method
 ~~~~~~

-A unique'd container describing the shared metadata for a single (unspecialized) method.
+A unique'd container describing the shared metadata for a single method.

 ``name``, ``module``, ``file``, ``line``, ``sig`` - Metadata to uniquely identify the method
     for the computer and the human